-As we continue to reflect on the prolific legacy of David Bowie, one unique story is worth commemorating on its 48th anniversary.
-That, of course, is Bowie’s first visit to the United States of America on January 27th, 1971, in support of his recently-released album The Man Who Sold The World.
+As fans continue to reflect on the prolific legacy of David Bowie, one unique story is worth commemorating on its 49th anniversary.
+That, of course, would be Bowie’s first visit to the United States on January 27th, 1971, in support of his then-recently-released studio effort, The Man Who Sold The World.
 Pictured above is a press photo from that year, as the artist aimed to make a name for himself by confidently exploring his androgynous appearance.

 The British version of The Man Who Sold The World featured Bowie in drag on the cover, as the androgynous image was something the musician consciously cultivated throughout this era of his career.
 Naturally, Bowie took the dress with him for the US tour, and rock critics were certainly intrigued by his appearance.
 Rolling Stone even called him “ravishing, almost disconcertingly reminiscent of Lauren Bacall.”

 Unfortunately, not everyone was as open-minded.
 Bowie recalls, “In Texas, one guy pulled a gun and called me a fag.
 But I thought the dress looked beautiful.”